facethesouth/require/docs/design-note.md

 > - good power and ground connection for C<sub>in</sub> and C<sub>out</sub>
 > - correct values for fb resistors.
 540k and 120k respectively.

-### +1V8 & +1V8A
+### 2.2.1. +1V8 & +1V8A

+These two domains have very light load and are powered by a tiny LDO.
+They are connected by a ferrite bead (F269) and decoupled by 0.1uF capacitors respectively.

++1V8 has the following load:

++ PLL_AVDD_1V8 (~2mA)
++ SARDAC_AVDD_1V8 (?)
++ OTP_AVDD_1V8 (?)
++ POR and Reset

+CODEC_AVDD_1V8 is not connected.

++1V8A has the following load:

++ USB_AVDD_1V8 (~5mA)

-This domain has very light load and is powered by a tiny LDO.
-It is placed at the bottom side of MPU, where a large amount of capacitors are spreaded for various MPU power supplies.
+The LDO is placed at the bottom side of PCB, where MPU is mounted on the top side and dozens of capacitors are spreaded for various MPU power supplies.

-There are three parts can be used.
+It has a 1x1mm<sup>2</sup> DFN package with four pins and a thermal pad.
+Several vendors have similar parts but they use different name for the package.

+- Diodes, X2-DFN1010-4
-- OnSemi NCP707
+- OnSemi, XDFN4, NCP707
+    + NCP707CMX180TCG (120Ω discharge), ￥0.69 @1k on LC
+    + NCP707BMX180TCG (no discharge), ￥0.68 @1k on LC
+    + NCP707AMX180TCG (1.2k discharge)
+- Ricoh, DFN(PLP)1010-4, DFN(PLP)1010-4B, RP114 series
+- TI, X2SON-4, TLV713, 150mA
+    + TLV71318PDQNR, available on LC.
+No 1k volume price.
-- Ricoh
+- Microchip/Micrel, 4-TDFN (1x1mm)

-- TI TLV713
+TLV713 could work with or without the output capacitor.

+> Checklist
+> - 1u capacitors for C<sub>in</sub> and C<sub>out</sub>.

-## VDDR (+1V5)
+## 2.3.
+VDDR (+1V5)

 This domain is powered by a PAM2305 step-down, with 1A output.